A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Introduction

-In this paper, to circumvent the stiffness-induced instability of the $\kappa$-source term, we propose an operator-splitting strategy in DG framework that decomposes the Kapila five-equation into a five-equation transport model and a stiff $\kappa$ term.
-The five-equation transport model is discretized using a quasi-conservative DG method which satisfies the Abgrall condition.
-Specifically, we solve the stiff $\kappa$-source term using a novel adaptive implicit strategy—a hybrid of backward Euler and second-order SDIRK schemes that ensures unconditional BP property.
-Furthermore, the velocity divergence is reconstructed inspired by the LDG method \cite{cockburn1998local}, thereby restoring optimal high-order precision.
-An OEDG framework is implemented to suppress numerical oscillations.
-A key advantage of the OEDG approach is that it effectively eliminates oscillations without the need for characteristic decomposition, which is typically required by traditional limiters such as WENO limiter \cite{zhu2013runge} or TVD limiter \cite{cockburn1989tvb}.
-This significantly reduces the computational complexity and simplifies the implementation for complex multiphase systems.
-To further ensure the BP property of critical physical variables including partial densities, pressure, and volume fraction, a robust BP limiter is integrated into the framework.
-We rigorously prove that this BP-OEDG scheme satisfies the Abgrall condition (maintaining pressure and velocity equilibrium at interfaces) for the Tammann EOS.
+In this paper, to circumvent the stiffness-induced instability of the $\kappa$-source term, we propose an operator-splitting DG framework that decomposes the system into a five-equation transport model and the $\kappa$-source term.
+Specifically, the former is discretized using a quasi-conservative DG method, while the latter is discretized using the local DG (LDG) method with a novel adaptive implicit strategy that hybridizes the backward Euler and second-order singly diagonally implicit Runge-Kutta (SDIRK) schemes, ensuring the unconditional bound-preserving property.
+Moreover, we also implement an OEDG procedure to suppress numerical oscillations, along with an effective bound-preserving limiter to ensure the physical constraints of numerical solution.
+Finally, the proposed operator-splitting DG framework, integrated with the oscillation-eliminating limiter, and the bound-preserving limiter are proved to maintain pressure and velocity equilibrium at interfaces for the Tammann EOS, and its performance is thoroughly validated by a series of benchmark and challenging test cases in both one and two dimensions.

 The paper is organized as follows.
-We introduce the governing equation of the Kapila five-equation model in Section \ref{sec-kapila-eq}.
-Then, we present the operator-splitting DG method in Section \ref{sec-split}, where we describe the splitting strategy, a specific implicit solver for $\kappa$-source term, and a quasi-conservative DG method for the five-equation transport model.
-The implementation of the BP limiter and OEDG procedure are presented in Section \ref{sec-limiters}, where we prove the preservation of Abgrall condition for the Tammann EOS.
-The conclusion of calculate procedure is also presented in Section \ref{sec-limiters}.
-In Section \ref{sec-experiments}, we present 1D and 2D benchmark cases to verify the performance of BP-OEDG scheme combined with the operator splitting method.
-In Section \ref{sec-conclusion}, we give the conclusion.
+The governing equations of Kapila's five-equation model are given in Section \ref{sec-kapila-eq}.
+The operator-splitting DG framework is presented in detail in Section \ref{sec-split}.
+The implementation of the BP limiter and OEDG procedure is described in Section \ref{sec-limiters}.
+Section \ref{sec-experiments} provides numerical results to verify the performance of the proposed framework.
+Finally, Section \ref{sec-conclusion} draws the conclusion remarks.